dgaydukov/cert-aws/sa/files/sa.md

 Connect vpc to on-premise network (2 ways):
 * site-to-site VPN.
 Route propagation allows a VPG to automatically propagate routes to the route tables - so you don't need to manually update RT (works for both static & dynamic routing)
 After running `CloudFormation/advanced-networking/site-to-site-vpn.yml` you will have to manually go to site-to-site vpn and download configuration (select openswan as router).
-There are 2 types of routing:
+Route propagation rules:
+* by default aws use most specific routes to forward traffic
+* if propagated route from site-to-site vpn or DX overlap with local route, local route take precedence, even if propagated route is more specific
+Don't confuse (customer gateway routing):
+* dynamic - if your customer gateway supports BGP, you you have to provide unique BGP ASN)
+* static - if customer gateway doesn't support BGP, you don't provide any BGP ASN, default number of 65000 is assigned Actually in both cases you provide BGP ASN (take a look at `sa/cloudformation/advanced-networking/site-to-site-vpn.yml`), only difference that when you create it from aws console, for static, default number is provided.
+Yet for vpn connection you have to explicitly set `StaticRoutesOnly: false` and provide customer gateway with dynamic routing, or false & CGW with static routing.
+Don't confuse (site-to-site vpn routing):
-* dynamic - if you customer gateway supports BGP
+* dynamic - use if your customer gateway supports BGP.
+You don't need static routing, cause your device uses BGP to advertise it routes to VPG
-* static - if customer gateway doesn't support BGP Then update values from here (left, right, and last line for `/etc/ipsec.d/aws.secrets`).
+* static - if customer gateway doesn't support BGP, you have to manually enter routes (static IP) that would be communicated to your VPG
+Then update values from here (left, right, and last line for `/etc/ipsec.d/aws.secrets`).
 After you will be able to ping ec2 in private vpc
 ```
 # left - on-premise, right - aws vpc side